DoranekoSystems/memory-server/README.md

-# memory-server
+# Feiyan(飛燕)

-High-Speed Memory Scanner &amp; Analyzer with REST API.
+Next Generation Browser-based Process Memory Analyser.
 All data is bundled in one binary.

 # Usage